-- Leaky Gut Syndrome: Candida can cause inflammation and physical damage to the abdomen.
+Candida can cause inflammation and physical damage to the abdomen.
 In the case of an overgrowth of Candida, rhizoids are formed which cut the abdomen.
-It can then effect in bowel disorders, allergies, and asthma.
+It can then affect bowel disorders, allergies, and asthma.

-- Weakened immune system: When Candida albicans are in the blood stream, the immune system reacts by weakening the healthy tissues of the body.
-This happens because of the Candida molecules being very much alike to the molecules of the human body.
+When Candida albicans are in the bloodstream, the immune system reacts by weakening the healthy tissues of the body.
+This happens because the Candida molecules are very much alike to the molecules of the human body.
 Fatal health problems can develop once the immune system is weakened.
-Yeast infection is a very critical and potentially dangerous disease, therefore it must be treated and people should understand the how to decrease the chance of suffering from this fatal condition.
+Yeast infection is a very critical and potentially dangerous disease, therefore it must be treated and people should understand how to decrease the chance of suffering from this fatal condition.

 Test for Candida

-There are a variety of tests that practitioners use to diagnose yeast overgrowth, that may include stool tests, blood tests, live blood cell tests, etc., but the truth is that none of these tests are really reliable.
+There are a variety of tests that practitioners use to diagnose yeast overgrowth, which may include stool tests, blood tests, live blood cell tests, etc., but the truth is that none of these tests is really reliable.
 They may or may not detect an infection of Candidiasis.

 The simple most effective way to know if you have a yeast problem is by your symptoms.
 The very best and most accurate test to identify yeast overgrowth is the written questionnaire that you can find in Dr. Crook’s book called “The Yeast Connection.”